History of the Lovespoon

 A stained Welsh lovespoon produced by Paul Curtis in Wales.

 In more recent times, lovespoons are often given as a wedding favour, Valentine’s Day gift, birthday present, Christmas present or just as a souvenir from a trip to Wales.
 They are no longer specifically a gift given from men to their romantic interest and are the perfect gift for a friend or relative as a decorative item with sentimental value.
+So, these are the perfect for every occasion gift.
 Lovespoons can also have laser engraved personalisation to include names, dates or words in the design, which adds an additional layer of meaning for their recipient.

 The most well-known crafters of Welsh lovespoons today are Paul Curtis and Huw Jones.
 Both of which have a large range of lovespoons featuring many different symbols and finishes…

 • Paul Curtis founded the business Angel Woodcraft in 1985 after his designs became very popular.
-He had an interest in wood carving from the age of 16, learning how to make and the history of the Welsh lovespoon from a master craftsman called Gwyndaf Breese.
+He had an interest in wood carving from the age of 16, learning the histiry and how to make welsh lovespoon from a master craftsman called Gwyndaf Breese.
 To this day, Angel Woodcraft produce over 100 different designs of lovespoon for all sorts of occasions.

 We sell a large collection of lovespoons at Welsh Gifts in all shapes, sizes and materials including wooden lovespoons, pewter lovespoons and mini lovespoons; which are great for wedding favours.
 Several items in our collection of welsh lovespoons can also be personalised to include names and dates in the design (products by Huw Jones).
 A touching reminder of a special day such as a christening or wedding.